-On December 15, 2011, the Honourable Vic Toews, Minister of Public Safety, announced that the next phase of the Communities at Risk: Security Infrastructure Program has been launched.
+On February 11, 2013, the Honourable Vic Toews, Minister of Public Safety, announced the next call for proposals for the Communities at Risk: Security Infrastructure Program (SIP) has been launched.

 This program is designed to help communities at risk of hate-motivated crime improve their security infrastructure, which will help make Canada safer for all Canadians.

-Funding is available to not-for-profit organizations with a history of hate-motivated incidents at the project site and/or in the general geographic area of the project site.
+Funding is available to eligible not-for-profit organizations thathave experienced hate-motivated incidents at or near the project site.
 The funds are to help with the costs of security infrastructure improvements for places of worship, provincially recognized educational institutions, and community centres in communities at risk of hate-motivated crime.

 Applicants not eligible for funding include Crown Corporations, public institutions, for-profit organizations and individuals.

-SIP contributions cannot be used in combination with any other federal/provincial/ territorial/regional/municipal government assistance for the same purpose and eligible expenses.
+SIP funding cannot be used in combination with any other federal/provincial/ territorial/regional/municipal government funding provided to the applicant for the same purpose, activities and eligible costs.

 Examples of eligible costs include:

-- minor construction fees related to the project, such as fees for contractors, labour, equipment rental, installation; and
+- Minor construction costs related to the project, including fees for contractors, labour and equipment rental required to install security infrastructure.

-- security equipment and hardware costs including alarm systems, fences, gates, closed circuit television systems, lighting, security film for windows, relocation of existing cameras, anti-graffiti sealant, motion detectors, signage and landscaping.
+- Security equipment and hardware costs, including alarm systems, fences, gates, lighting, security film for windows, closed circuit television systems, exterior cameras, relocation of existing exterior cameras, anti-graffiti sealant, motion detectors, signage and landscaping.

 The submission period for the SIP Call for Proposals is now closed.
 We thank all applicants who submitted an application package.
 Applications postmarked or received on or prior to the March 26, 2013, deadline are currently being reviewed.
 All applicants who met the deadline will receive a confirmation that their submission was received and will be notified of the status of their respective applications.